Portable-Network-Archive/Portable-Network-Archive-Specification/chunk_specifications/index.md

 ##### NFSv4 well-known principals

-Per RFC 5661 §6.2.1.5 and RFC 7530 §6.2.1.5, the following UTF-8 `who` strings are reserved well-known principals.
+Per RFC 5661 §6.2.1.5, the following UTF-8 `who` strings are reserved well-known principals.
 Encoders writing these values place them in the `Name` field (with `Native length` = 0 per the NFSv4 row of "Identifier per Platform"):

 | who              | meaning                                                       |
 |:-----------------|:--------------------------------------------------------------|